 About John Mirisch

-Meanwhile lets just say that we are proud John Mirisch contributed a whooping 2 entries.
+But we are proud to say that John Mirisch contributed 2 entries already.

 by John Mirisch — The debate on solving California’s housing affordability crisis has reached a fever pitch, and the level of noise is drowning out solutions.
 We are facing a push to indiscriminately force density on neighborhoods and a war on single-family housing

 Urban Reform Institute is a 501c3 Non-Profit organization that exists to promote approaches that enable cities to drive opportunity for the bulk of their citizens.